Study Economics and Econometrics in Top Universities

 - The University of Cambridge, United Kingdom

-Top Economics & Econometrics Universities in the US and Canada
+Top Economics & Econometrics Universities in the United States of America and Canada

-With 100 colleges in the United States and 19 in Canada providing economics programs, North America has a record of 22 economics institutions in the global top 50 this year.
+One hundred and nineteen universities in the US and Canada each offer economics programs, giving North America a record number of economics schools in the world's top 50 this year.

-Aside from the top ten in the world, the United States has 13 economics programs in the top 50.
-Columbia University (11th), New York University (NYU, 12th), University of Pennsylvania (13th), and Northwestern University are among the notable universities (14th).
-In addition to being the world's leading economy in terms of performance, the United States leads in terms of performance, with three of the top five economics research publications originating from (or in partnership with) US universities, according to our research colleagues at Elsevier.
+In addition to the top 10 programs in the world, the United States has 13 programs in economics ranked among the top 50 worldwide.
+Notable universities include Columbia University (11) and New York University (12), as well as the University of Pennsylvania (13) and Northwestern University (13).
+(14th).
+According to our research colleagues at Elsevier, the United States is not only the world's leading economy in terms of performance, but it also leads in terms of performance with three of the top five economics research papers coming from (or in conjunction with) US institutions.

 Top Economics & Econometrics Universities in Europe